qingxinxia/MoIL/README.md

 # MoIL
 Update: Our previous work has been accepted by PerCom (WorkShop) 2024 and won the "Best WiP Paper Award". [link](https://percom.org/2024/awards/)

+The implementation of the SSL baselines is mainly based on the excellent work CL-HAR [link](https://github.com/Tian0426/CL-HAR).

 ## Quick Start
 This is our proposed method MoIL (CNNRNN)